cd13/Smartphone-Data-Analysis-Project/CodeBook.md

 - `activity_labels.txt`:    Links the numerical labels associated to the activity performed.
 - `subject_train.txt`:    Contains the train subjects referred to numerically as 1 to 30.
 - `train/X_train.txt`:     Training dataset (contains 561 variables and 7352 observations).
-- `train/y_train.txt`:     Numerical labels for the activity performed in the training dataset.
+- `train/y_train.txt`:     Numerical labels (1 to 6) for the activity performed in the training dataset.
 - `subject_test.txt`:    Contains the test subjects referred to numerically as 1 to 30.
 - `test/X_test.txt`:     Test dataset (contains 561 variables and 2947 observations).
-- `test/y_test.txt`:     Numerical labels for the activity performed in the test dataset.
+- `test/y_test.txt`:     Numerical labels (1 to 6) for the activity performed in the test dataset.
 - `test/Inertial Signals/`:     Files not used in this analysis.
 - `train/Inertials Signals/`:     Files not used in this analysis.